 Without you even telling it what to do, your body is assessing what’s going on around you and determining your options on how you most likely could survive the event.

 Here’s what can happen during the stress response:

-During the fight or flight response your body is trying to prioritize, so anything it doesn’t need for immediate survival is placed on the back burner.
-This means that digestion, reproductive and growth hormone production and tissue repair are all temporarily halted.
-Instead, your body is using all its energy on the most crucial priorities and functions.
+During the fight-or-flight response, your body is trying to prioritize, so anything it doesn’t need for immediate survival is placed on the back burner.
+This means that digestion, reproductive and growth hormone production, and tissue repair are all temporarily halted.
+Instead, your body is using all of its energy on the most crucial priorities and functions.

-Back in the caveman days, danger was all around us and threats were constant.
-We didn’t know where our next meal was coming from, we had to brave the weather and we had to fight predators all around us.
-A rustling bush could be a lion or something else trying to kill you.
+Back in prehistoric days, danger was all around us and threats were constant.
+We didn’t know where our next meal was coming from, we had to brave the weather and we had to fight predators waiting to pounce.
+A rustling bush could be a lion or something else trying to kill you (for its own survival!).

 And so our ancestors developed the stress response to help us survive.

-Fortunately in today’s word, real danger is few and far between, but that doesn’t mean we’ve lost our ability to trigger the fight or flight response.
+Fortunately, in today’s world, imminent danger isn’t lurking around every bend, but that doesn’t mean we’ve lost our ability to trigger the fight-or-flight response.
 It might happen while you’re on an airplane that’s experiencing turbulence or when someone jumps out at you from a dark room.
 And it’ll more than likely be triggered if you’re in a car accident, being robbed or experiencing something else traumatic.

 Where it gets tricky?
-It’s when your body starts triggering the fight or flight response during non-threating situations – like giving a big presentation, trying to make a deadline at work or merely thinking about a phobia, such as spiders or heights.
-These situations aren’t truly dangerous, but they’ve triggered our stress response and our body is reacting to it as if it was.
+It’s when your body starts triggering the fight-or-flight response during non-threatening situations — like giving a big presentation, trying to make a deadline at work or merely thinking about a phobia, such as spiders or heights.
+These situations aren’t truly dangerous, but they’ve triggered our stress response and our body is reacting to them as if they were.